What does it mean when you dream about snakes?

-This interpretation of a snake dream often indicates something of a wake up call: if a person or situation in your life is connected to your recurring snake dream, then pay attention to any meanings that might stand as a symbol of rebirth.
+This interpretation of a snake dream often indicates something of a wake-up call: if a person or situation in your life is connected to your recurring snake dream, then pay attention to any meanings that might stand as a symbol of rebirth.

-As for the interpretation of a snake actually killing you in your snake dream, that could have several different meanings.
+As for the interpretation of a snake actually hurting you in your snake dream, that could have several different meanings.

 3. What about a dream of snakes in water?

-The ancient sea serpent is potent symbol of the unconscious, of the unknown forces that may be lurking in our own psyches or any dark depths.
+The ancient sea serpent is a potent symbol of the unconscious, of the unknown forces that may be lurking in our own psyches or any dark depths.

-The sea snake also symbolizes intuition, instinct and the ability to get much closer to one’s prey.
+The sea snake also symbolizes intuition, instinct, and the ability to get much closer to one’s prey.

 In dreams of snakes in water, this common dream symbolizes danger, and probably speaks to unknown and dangerous impulses that are surfacing, or to an instinctive fear of water.